Boris Klaiman: Enosis Neon Paralimni

 On 23 July 2018, Cypriot side Enosis Neon Paralimni FC announced the signing of Klaiman for a two years contract with an undisclosed fee.

 Volos

 On 1 August 2020, Klaiman signed for two years with Super League Greece club Volos F.C.

+In the morning of 11 April 2023, Klaiman was arrested outside a bar in the Kolonaki region of Athens, for alleged sexual assault of an underage Belgian female; his contract with the club was terminated following the incident.

+PAS Giannina

+On 1 July 2023, Klaiman signed a contract with Super League Greece club PAS Giannina.

 International career

 At youth international level, Klaiman was capped in Israel at levels from under-18 to under-21.
 On 11 August 2009 he made his debut for Israel U21 against Serbia.
 In June 2013 he took part at 2013 UEFA European Under-21 Championship and used as a first goalkeeper.
 Totally Klamian has 21 appearances for the Israeli youth team.

 On 4 October 2013, he was called up for the senior Israeli squad, ahead of the matches against Portugal and Northern Ireland.
-On 23 March 2016, he made his senior debut with Israel, in a friendly match against Croatia that ended in a 2–0 away loss.
+On 23 March 2016, he made his senior international debut – as well as Kleiman's sole appearance with the squad – in a friendly match against Croatia, which ended in a 2–0 away loss.